 Our core Christian Values of Love, Fellowship, Truth and Courage are deeply embedded in our daily life.
 They influence the decisions and choices the pupils, staff and governors make every day.
 Our pupils ‘encourage one another and build one another up’ (Thessalonians 5:11), care for themselves, their school and God’s natural world.
 They see when people need help and step forward to support them.

-We recognise that all children are unique and we celebrate their individuality.
 We provide a safe and caring environment with a strong moral and spiritual framework, where mutual respect and concern for each other are woven into the fabric of the school.
 We believe that children thrive if they are valued, and so we praise their efforts and recognise the positive contributions of our parents.
-We value the partnership between home and school, and together we work to develop the self-esteem and confidence of our children by providing opportunities for them to succeed and flourish.
 The success of the supportive relationships within the school, the willingness of staff to listen to, and respect, the ideas of our children, and our strong Christian ethos, make Selborne an excellent place to learn.

 We want our children to be confident communicators, fluent readers, literate writers and sound mathematicians, able to apply their knowledge and skills in a wide variety of practical and theoretical situations.
 We want them to have developed a love of the arts and physical activity.
 We promote a healthy life style, and prepare our children for the demands of an increasingly technological and rapidly changing society.
 Our children will have enquiring minds, be happy to learn, and keen to discuss their growing understanding of the world around them.